flohil/wdio-workflo/docs/firstTest.md

 *I usually use absolute imports ("?/page_objects") if I need to import code from a folder which is not a direct sibling to or a parent of the folder of the current file.
-However, if I import code from a file that resides in the same folder as or a parent folder of the current file, I use relative import.*
+However, if I import code from a file that resides in the same folder as or a parent folder of the current file, I use relative imports.*

 *As a rule of thumb, all files within the same "module" (folder "family") should be imported with relative imports and all other files with absolute imports.